 The value of trades was $5.3 billion on volume of 678 million shares at the close of trade.
 The top three stocks by value were BHP Billiton Limited (ASX:BHP)

-has inked a deal to sell its upstream oil and gas business, Lattice Energy, to Beach Energy (ASX:BPT) for $1.6 billion.
+has inked a deal to sell its upstream oil and gas business, Lattice Energy, to Beach Energy (ASX:BPT)

 The best performing sector was Utilites adding 0.96 per cent to close at 8,003.